 No person shall bring into, possess, carry, serve or consume any alcoholic beverages upon scenic river lands.

-(N) No person shall conduct any meeting or event upon scenic river lands without first obtaining written permission from the chief of the division of watercraft or the chief's appointed agent.
+(N) No person shall conduct any meeting or event upon scenic river lands without first obtaining written permission from the chief of the division or the chief's appointed agent.